How to withdraw a foreign Colorado LLC or corporation business with the Department of State

 Denver, CO 80290

 If you do not file your Periodic Report by its due date, your foreign business will have its status changed to “Noncompliant.”
 If you have not filed your Periodic Report and paid the late filing penalty, totaling $50, in 60 days, you will have your status changed to “Delinquent.”
-Delinquent replaced the term “Revocation of Authority” in 2005.
-Now you will need to file a Statement Curing Delinquency, and pay $100 online fee to have your status returned to “Good Standing.”
+Now you will need to file a Statement Curing Delinquency, and pay a $100 fee online to have your status returned to “Good Standing.”
 The delinquency status will remain indefinitely but your business name will be up for grabs 400 days from your delinquency.
 Since 2005, Colorado has allowed a business to remain classified as “Delinquent” forever if all cures and filings are ignored.

 What are more details regarding Colorado’s Periodic Reports for businesses?

-Every year during the yearly quarter of a business’s registration date in Colorado, it is required to file a Periodic Report with the Secretary of State so that its business information can be updated.
-So if a business is formed in January, the last day for filing will be March 31.
-You will receive an email reminding you that your Periodic Report period has begun at the start of the quarter.
-It must be filed online and there is a $10 processing fee.
-Once the due date has passed your status is changed to “Noncompliant” and there is a $40 late filing penalty.
+In Colorado, businesses must file a Periodic Report every year at some point between the two months before and after a business’s registration date.
+Periodic Reports are filed with the Secretary of State so that its business information can be updated.
+So if a business is formed in April, the first day you can file a Periodic Report is February 1, and the last one is June 30.
+You will receive an email reminding you of your Periodic Report filing window on the first day it begins.
+It must be filed online and there is a $25 processing fee.
+Once the due date has passed your status is changed to “Noncompliant” and there is a $50 late filing penalty.
 If a Periodic Report, with fee and penalty, has not been filed 60 days from the due date, the company’s status is changed to “Delinquent.”
 During the 60 days, all the business has to do is file the report and pay the fees and the “Noncompliant” status will be returned to “Good Standing.”
 After the “Delinquent” status has been applied to a business, a Statement Curing Delinquency must be filed online with a $100 processing fee.
 This Delinquent status will remain indefinitely and the only other ways to have your status changed is the online filing of either Articles of Dissolution or Statement of Foreign Entity Withdrawal.

 If you just don’t file an annual report, how long before you lose your Certificate of Authority?